Top 5 Most Common Climbing Injuries

 · Locking or Clicking: Sensation of the knee locking or clicking during movement.

-You should see a physiotherapist if you experience an acute onset of knee pain associated with any of the following symptoms: swelling, loss of range of movement, instability/giving way, locking or catching during movement.
-Additionally, if you are experiencing recurrent pain with heel hooking or other climbing positions you should also seek professional advice!
+It may be appropriate to consult a physiotherapist if you experience acute knee pain with any of the following symptoms: swelling, loss of range of movement, instability/giving way, locking or catching during movement.
+Recurrent discomfort with specific climbing moves (e.g. heel hooking) may also warrant professional assessment.
 Our physiotherapists are able to determine the need for a knee braces or the requirement for onward referral to a specialist.

 Elbow Tendon Injuries